FGH21marha/mUtilities/Utilities/ScreenshotTool/README.md

 Install:
 1. Clone or download the ScreenshotTool repo and unzip it.
 2. Import the unzipped folder into your unity project

+NOTE: this plugin requires mArray and mEditor to function properly, if you do not have these installed either you must do so in order to use this tool.